Skip to content

 Info

 The manifesto is an evolving document.
-The most recent version is published in June 2024.
+The most recent version (v0.2) is published in January 2025.

 Moral imperative

-- Life will expand: self-preservation, evolution, and expansion into niches are part of the key properties of all living organisms, including Homo sapiens.
+• Life will expand: self-preservation and expansion into new available niches are a key evolutionary driver for all living organisms, including Homo sapiens.

 Current state